asifmahmuddev/ctms/README.md

 **Front end.** Bootstrap supplies the grid and components, Leaflet draws the maps over OpenStreetMap tiles, and `styles.css` layers the project's design on top without redefining a Bootstrap class.
 Rules are mobile-first, every colour, radius and spacing step is a token at the top of the file, and every text colour clears WCAG AA against the surface it sits on rather than merely against white.

 **Form fields.** Every label carries an icon mapped from the field's name in `apps/common/forms.py` and attached by the shared Bootstrap mixin, so a field looks the same wherever it is rendered.
-The profile groups — personal details, contact, social links — come from one definition that the holder's own editor lays itself out from.
+The profile groups — personal details, contact, social links — come from one definition that both the holder's own editor and the administrator's account page lay themselves out from.

 ---